FaZe Clan: History

+2010–2019: Formation and early growth

-FaZe Sniping made its debut on YouTube on May 30, 2010.
-Originally, the group were a Call of Duty clan founded by three players, Eric "CLipZ" Rivera, Jeff "House Cat" Emann (now known as "Timid") and Ben "Resistance" Christensen.
+FaZe Sniping made their debut on YouTube on May 30, 2010.
+Originally, the group was a Call of Duty clan founded by three players, Eric "CLipZ" Rivera, Jeff "House Cat" Emann (now known as "Timid") and Ben "Resistance" Christensen.
 The trio garnered a reputation for innovating trickshotting in the game Call of Duty: Modern Warfare 2.
 Their YouTube content took off when Ted "Fakie" joined the clan.
 It was then that FaZe unveiled the most popular series on their channel, ILLCAMS.

-FaZe Clan's focus on trickshotting and a personality-driven approach to social media led to FaZe Clan becoming one of the first popular YouTube video game channels, compared to other Call of Duty channels which often focused solely on winning tournaments.
+FaZe Clan's focus on trickshotting and a personality-driven approach to social media led to it becoming one of the first popular YouTube video game channels, compared to other Call of Duty channels that often focused on winning tournaments.
 In 2012, the channel had one million subscribers, and the clan began to branch out into esports competitions.
-Teams under the FaZe name began competing in competitions such as the Call of Duty Championship and Counter-Strike: Global Offensive Major Championships, who were separate from the clan's YouTube content creators, splitting members of FaZe Clan into two mostly autonomous camps.

-Originally, FaZe Clan did not have a corporate structure.
-However, the original CEO was Thomas "Temperrr" Oliveira, who had been a member of FaZe since he was 16 years old.
+Separate from the clan's YouTube content creators, teams under the FaZe name began competing in competitions such as the Call of Duty Championship and Counter-Strike: Global Offensive Major Championships.
+The original CEO, Thomas "Temperrr" Oliveira, had been a member of FaZe since he was 16 years old.
 Oliveira and COO Richard “Banks” Bengtson created the first FaZe shared home in 2014 in Plainview, New York, intended to facilitate lifestyle content alongside their gaming content.

 In 2015, former social media platform Hubrick, run by Norwegian entrepreneur Sebastian Geurts, invested in FaZe Clan.
-Hubrick recruited former record executive Lee Trink to act as an advisor.
-In January 2016, FaZe Clan acquired European esports team G2 Esports's Counter-Strike: Global Offensive international lineup, who competed as FaZe Clan in the 2016 MLG Major Championship: Columbus, The team won second place in ELEAGUE Major: Boston 2018, losing to US-based Cloud9.
+Hubrick recruited former record executive Lee Trink as an advisor.
+In January 2016, FaZe Clan acquired G2 Esports's Counter-Strike: Global Offensive international lineup, who competed as FaZe Clan in the 2016 MLG Major Championship: Columbus.
+The team won second place in ELEAGUE Major: Boston 2018, losing to US-based Cloud9.
 In 2017, Bengtson moved to Los Angeles, starting a new shared home with YouTubers called the Clout House.
-FaZe Clan were the runners up in ESL Pro League Season 6 in 2017, and second runners up of ESL Pro League Season 7 and ESL One Cologne 2018.
-FaZe Clan were the champions of ELeague CS:GO Premier in 2017, winning $500,000 of prize money.
+FaZe Clan were the runner ups in ESL Pro League Season 6, second runner ups in ESL Pro League Season 7 and ESL One Cologne 2018, and were the champions of ELeague CS:GO Premier that same year, winning $500,000 of prize money.
 In 2018, Greg Selkoe, founder of streetwear web retailer Karmaloop, became the president of FaZe Clan, with Trink becoming the CEO.
-In late 2018, FaZe Clan opened its series A funding round.
+Later, FaZe Clan opened their series A funding round.
 Throughout 2019, musicians Ray J, DJ Paul, Offset, Swae Lee, Yo Gotti, Pitbull, and Disco Fries, basketball players Meyers Leonard, Josh Hart, Ben Simmons, Jamal Murray, footballer Gregory van der Wiel, skateboarder Nyjah Huston, radio host Big Boy, music executives Sylvia Rhone, Troy Carter and Guy Oseary and actor Chris O'Donnell invested in FaZe Clan.
-In December 2019, FaZe closed its series A led by entrepreneur Jimmy Iovine and mobile e-commerce platform NTWRK.
+In December 2019, FaZe closed their series A led by entrepreneur Jimmy Iovine and mobile e-commerce platform NTWRK.